RigsOfRods/docs.rigsofrods.org/terrain-creation/intro.md

 ## The heightmap

 As said above, RoR's primary mechanism for shaping a terrain are heightmaps.
 We use 8-bit or 16-bit unsigned integer RAW heightmaps.
 These can be converted from images or generated in a specialized tool.
 We provide tutorials for several of them.

 To use the heightmap in a terrain, you must configure it in ".otc" file (filename, size, bit depth...) and include it into terrain's ZIP archive.

+You can use [ImageMagick](http://www.imagemagick.org/script/index.php) to convert to and from the .raw heightmap files:

+- To convert from a .raw file to a bitmap image file issue the following command:convert -depth 16 -size 1025x1025 -endian LSB gray:mymap.raw mymap.bmp
+- To convert back to a .raw file for RoR execute: convert mymap.bmp -resize 1025x1025 -endian LSB -flip gray:mymap.raw
+- For more information, see ImageMagick's [command-line processing](http://www.imagemagick.org/script/command-line-processing.php) page.

 ## Ground textures